open-5g/openrangym/_posts/tutorials/2025-02-04-oranslice-tutorial.md

 Deploy OAI core legacy version (`v1.5.1`) or latest version (`develop` branch) from the `oai_cn` directory.
 A more indepth guide is present in the the `README.md`.

 ### Open5GS
-The code of depolying Open5GS core network in docker is given in <a href="https://github.com/wineslab/docker_open5gs/tree/open5gs_slicing" target="_blank">GitHub Repo</a>.
+The code for depolying the Open5GS core network in docker is available in the following <a href="https://github.com/wineslab/docker_open5gs/tree/open5gs_slicing" target="_blank">GitHub Repo</a>.

 ## 5G RAN Slicing